Satyxm/Open-Source-Planet/README.md

 vi addname.txt
 ```
 This will open Vim Editor for you and to start typing first click the `insert` button on your keyboard then,
-* Add this at the end of the addname.txt file:
+* Add this at the end of the addname.md file:
 ```bash
 Hi!
 I am <your_name> and my GitHub profile is [username](profile_link)
 ```